wpc/wpc.github.io/_posts/2015-01-13-using-dfa-for-wildcard-matching-problem.md

 Start with a naive implementation
 ====

 I happened to solve this problem on [leetcode](https://leetcode.com/problems/wildcard-matching/) long time ago.
 At the time I wrote a naive implementation based on recursive backtracking.
 Once encounter a `"*"`,  the algorithm scan from back of the text, and try recursively find a match for rest of the patten.
 This algorithm can handle greedy cases like `(“abcbb”, “a*bc”)` correctly, but yield very high time complexity.
-If text length is **n**, and pattern length is **m**, the worst case complexity is **O(n`*`m!)**.
+If text length is **n**, and pattern length is **m**, the worst case complexity is **O(n!`*`m)**.
 So the algorithm never finish when text is long and pattern has a lot of stars, such as:

 {% highlight yaml %}